onzfonz/comp227/src/content/3/en/part3d.md

 Now the `npm run lint` command will check every file in the project, while `npm run lint:fix` can automatically go through and fix all of the errors.

-Also, the files in the *build* directory get checked when the command is run.
+Also, the files in the *dist* directory get checked when the command is run.
 We do not want this to happen, and we can accomplish this by creating a [.eslintignore](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) file in the project's root with the following contents: